 "Right-of-way" refers to physical space on or along streets and alleys.
 Local, State and Federal laws give many private entities the right to use the public rights-of-way for their business purposes.
 Gas, electric, telecommunications, and cable television are a few of the functions that occupy the rights-of-way owned by the City of University Park.
 In an attempt to ensure the health, safety and welfare of its residents, the City of University Park attempts to monitor and coordinate the use of the rights-of-way by private entities through its right-of-way management practices.
-The City's right-of-way management function is an extension of the Infrastructure Maintenance Division and is responsible for ensuring that all work done on public property is performed in accordance with all applicable regulations and construction standards.
+The City's right-of-way management function is an extension of the Engineering Division and is responsible for ensuring that all work done on public property is performed in accordance with all applicable regulations and construction standards.
 Furthermore, the City attempts to oversee and coordinate construction or utility work to minimize any negative impact to surrounding property owners.

 The City's right-of-way management function can be separated into two distinct areas:

 - Information for Residents - this includes contact information, complaint procedures, and an explanation of right-of-way work.

 - Information for Utility Companies and Contractors - this includes downloadable permit application forms and requirements for working in the rights-of-way.

 The City's right-of-way management staff can be of assistance with the following issues: